-Code Alarm Reason for shutdown utdown Description 0100H AC protections Reason shutdown for contactor The state of the contactor is not correct for the current inverter status.
+Code Alarm Reason for shutdown Description

+0100H AC protections Reason for contactor shutdown The state of the contactor is not correct for the

+current inverter status.

 The "contactor" reason for shutdown is associated to alarm 0100H.
 This reason for shutdown requires checking the following points: